define1111/christOS/README.md

 * bootloader reads and loads any elf32-i386 kernels
 * bootloader switches from real-mode to protected-mode
 * hello-world kernel
-* small std lib
+* small C lib
 * console support (simplest video driver)
-* phys paging support
+* phys memory paging support
-* interrupts
+* interrupts support

 ## Wish list:
 * processes on phys paging
 * scheduling
+* syscalls
+* virtual memory paging

 ## How to use it?
 0. Use this command to build the disk.img of OS: